Your Notifications

 Conclusion

 Getting the right treatment at the right time can save the lives of many brain tumor patients.
-If you feel that your area lacks adequate treatments for a brain tumor, you can even pursue treatment in another country.
+If you feel that your area lacks adequate treatment for a brain tumor, you can even pursue treatment in another country.

-Whatever may be the case, it is important you do your research well and ask your doctor about all possible treatments.
+Whatever may be the case, it is important that you do your research well and ask your doctor about all possible treatments.

 Reference Links: